moby/buildkit/frontend/dockerfile/docs/reference.md

 * `vendor1.com/device=foo`: request a specific device
 * `vendor1.com/device=*`: request all devices for this vendor
 * `class1`: request devices by `org.mobyproject.buildkit.device.class` annotation

+> [!NOTE]
+> Annotations are supported by the CDI specification since 0.6.0.

+> [!NOTE]
+> To automatically allow all devices registered in the CDI specification, you
+> can set the `org.mobyproject.buildkit.device.autoallow` annotation.
+You can
+> also set this annotation for a specific device.

 #### Example: CUDA-Powered LLaMA Inference